OliverAHernandez/Wage-loss_Calculator/README.md

 - Deliver an interactive tool with which users can input factors and generate location-specific wage-loss estimates.

 ---
+# How to get started
 ## Step 1 - Launch natural_disaster_app
-### Step 2 - Select a disaster, it's severity, and a zip code
+## Step 2 - Select a disaster, it's severity, and a zip code
 <img src="./images/form.png"><br>
-### Step 3 - Observe the results for yourself
+## Step 3 - Observe the results for yourself
 <img src="./images/results.png"><br>